 Best Time to Go

 Guatemala has a tropical climate and experiences two distinct seasons: dry (November to April) and rainy (May to October).
-The coastal areas and plains are the hottest parts of the country, with average annual temperatures of 27°C/80°F, although in the months of March and April, temperatures can go up to 38°C/100°F. In the mountain valleys like Quetzaltenango, Guatemala City, and Antigua, temperatures are much cooler at 16°C–21°C/60°F–70°F. On the highest mountains, temperatures can drop to 0ºC/32°F.
+The coastal areas and plains are the hottest parts of the country, with average annual temperatures of 27°C/80°F, though in the months of March and April, temperatures can go up to 38°C/100°F. In the mountain valleys like Quetzaltenango, Guatemala City, and Antigua, temperatures are much cooler at 16°C–21°C/60°F–70°F. On the highest mountains, temperatures can drop to 0ºC/32°F.

 Getting There From North America